isomerpages/moe-haisingcatholic/_about-hsc/Contact Us.md

 Avenues of Contact with Staff

 a.
-Generic School Email Address – HSHS@moe.gov.sg – All teachers can be reached at this email address.
+Generic School Email Address – **HSHS@moe.edu.sg** – All teachers can be reached at this email address.
 This email address is checked regularly on a daily basis and the administrator channels the emails to the relevant teachers and school personnel.

 b.
 Staff Email Addresses – All teachers and staff have an email address provided to them for the purposes of work.
 These official email addresses end either with @moe.edu.sg or @schools.gov.sg.
 Teachers can also be reached directly at these email addresses.